Saadkhanx/TradeX/README.md

 # TradeX

-TradeX is a mobile application created using Flutter.
+TradeX is a basic mobile application created using Flutter.<br>
-It is a trading app that allows the user to create orders/buy or sell stocks(Google dummy stock).
+It is a trading app that allows the user to create orders/buy or sell stocks(Google dummy stock).<br>
 The main screen displays the prices on which stocks are being exchanged, it also displays 3 buttons, one for buying,one for selling and the last one to look at the user profile.<br>
 ## Main Screen